What Is the Google Drive Scam? How Can You Avoid It?

 1. Push Notifications Can Be Sent by Hackers

-Utilizing Google Drive's legitimate notification system, hackers can directly send push notifications or emails to their targets, making the phishing attempt appear more credible.
+Utilizing Google Drive's legitimate notification system, hackers can directly send push notifications or emails to their targets, making the phishing appear more credible.

-2. "Official" No-Reply Addresses Should Be Avoided
+2. Official No-Reply Addresses Should Be Avoided

 3. Avoid Clicking on Suspicious Links